Maserati Ghibli (M157)

-The Maserati Ghibli (Tipo M157) is an executive car produced by Italian automobile manufacturer Maserati since 2013.
+The Maserati Ghibli (Tipo M157) is an executive car produced by Italian automobile manufacturer Maserati.
 The car was unveiled to the public at the 2013 Shanghai Motor Show.
+The Ghibli ended production at the end of 2023.

 Overview

-The Ghibli marks Maserati's comeback in the mid-size luxury car segment after two decades of absence, since the last of the Biturbo family saloons went out of production in 1994; it is a key model in Maserati's plan of reaching a production target of 50,000 units by 2015, expanding its lineup to cover all segments in the luxury car market.
+The Ghibli marks Maserati's comeback in the mid-size luxury car segment after two decades of absence, since the last of the Biturbo family saloons went out of production in 1994; it served as a key model in Maserati's plan of expanding its lineup to cover all segments in the luxury car market.

-Assembly of the Ghibli takes place alongside that of the Quattroporte VI at the new Giovanni Agnelli Plant in Grugliasco near Turin, Italy.
+Assembly of the Ghibli took place alongside that of the Quattroporte VI at the new Giovanni Agnelli Plant in Grugliasco near Turin, Italy.
 On September 24, 2019, the 100,000th Ghibli rolled off the production line as announced by Maserati.